benbeiers/data-blog/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: With prior work in politics, finance, and education, I am passionate about using data to catalyze social good.

-#interests:
+interests:
-#- Domestic and International Politics
+- Domestic and International Politics
-#- Machine
+- Maps and GIS
-#- Information Retrieval
+- Health, Fitness, and Athletics

 #education:
 #  courses: